Spay & Neuter

 WHEN TO SPAY/NEUTER YOUR PET

 The exact age range that we recommend spaying and neutering are dependent on breed.
 When you bring your puppy or kitten to our hospital for the first time, we’ll let you know at what age we recommend that you spay/neuter them.
-Give us a call at 818-796-4550 to schedule your pet’s spay or neuter surgery here in Sherman Oaks, or to schedule their first exam.
+Give us a call at 818-796-4550 to schedule your pet’s spay or neuter surgery here in Sherman Oaks.
 We look forward to seeing you both!